MasterHiei/Calendar-Management-System/README.md

 # Summary
-+ A simple Java web application practice based on SSM Framework
++ A simple Java web application based on SSM Framework This application is still in development phase but you can use this ([demo](https://tmhi-demo.herokuapp.com/) to preview it).
-+ Developed for T.M.H.I
++ Developing for T.M.H.I

 # Devolopment Environment
 + JDK